Longyi: Versatility and convenience

 The longyi suits the climate as it allows some air to circulate and keeps cool in the hot sun.
 Silk is unique in keeping warm in the winter as well as cool in the summer.

 The longyi is versatile.
 Men often tuck the lower portions of their pasos at the top by bunching it in the front then passing it up between the legs round the back to the waist, known as paso hkadaung kyaik and, rather like the dhoti, usually for climbing and sporting activities instead of changing into shorts or trousers.
 Soldiers in ancient times wore their pasos in this manner either on their own or on top of a pair of trousers.

 In rural areas men are often seen with a folded paso on one shoulder either for use when bathing (yei lè — lit. 'water change' — longyi) or for use as a cushion for a carrying pole on the shoulder or a heavy load on the back.
 Women, when they bathe, simply wear their htamein higher by tucking it just under the arms to cover their breasts before removing the blouse; they may be seen using the htamein as a buoy in the river by trapping some air in and secured underneath by the hands.
 They use a man's paso or another piece of long fabric, rolled and coiled as a cushion on top of their heads to carry water pots, firewood, baskets and trays; it is the street hawker's customary way of carrying wares.

 Changing is done simply by stepping into the new longyi and pulling it up, at the same time loosening and dropping the old one, or the new one can be pulled over from the head down.
 However, even when in private, women change without removing all their clothes.
 Instead, they will wear one htamein while changing into a new one.
 A woman may be seen pulling her htamein up bit by bit as she wades deeper and deeper into a river without getting it wet.
 It is merely a matter of lifting it up in the bathroom or in bed for that matter.
 Washing and ironing cannot be simpler as they are cylindrical pieces of cloth, easily hung, pressed, folded and stacked with a bare minimum use of wardrobe space.

+Lethwei

+In ancient times, traditionally Lethwei fighters would hitch up their longyi to compete in matches.
+Fighters would put it up as "shorts" called paso hkadaung kyaik to be able to use their legs and kick.
+Nowadays, in Lethwei matches fighters wear shorts which arbor a flag reminiscing of the longyi ancient days.